Skip to content

 return f"parameters[{len(parameters) - 1}]"

-elif issubclass(expr.func, sympy.Rational):
+elif issubclass(expr.func, sympy.Rational) or issubclass(

 return f"{float(expr)}"